 Can I feel Dave’s pain?
 Do I know how he feels; what his sensibilities tell him to make of it?
 Do I know how blissful his previous month of cycling was before this cruel blow to the family jewels took place?
 Do I know what events caused the incident?
 What does his riding buddy make of it?
 Why am I assuming that a car driver was involved, even though it was never mentioned?

-My top priority when writing about my journeys is to take my reader with me, as much as such a thing is possible.
+My top priority when I do share my journeys is to take my audience with me, as much as such a thing is possible.
 Why?
 Because it’s enjoyable.
 It might be educational.
 On rare occasions, it might even be a little bit inspiring.
-But I know that my reader probably doesn’t have the luxury of first-hand context for the experiences of which I write, so I have to paint pictures, evoke atmospheres, invest emotions, provide some insight into the whys and wherefores.
+But I know that my audience member probably doesn’t have the luxury of first-hand context for the experiences about which I write or speak, so I have to paint pictures, evoke atmospheres, invest emotions, provide some insight into the whys and wherefores.

 Without these things, my stories would encourage readers to build works of imaginative fiction in their minds.
 Some self-titled adventurers actually rely on this; cherry-picking the pieces of information that they know can be used to construct superhuman-sounding tales of high adventure by people who have no defence against their own lack of context and overactive imaginations.
-This appeals to people who sell media, and of course to the oft-massive egos of the protagonists.
+This appeals to media people who sell books and TV shows based on these stories, and of course to the oft-massive egos of the protagonists.